gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Added QuickLook preview for Mac.
+Have to test for Windows.
+- Setting allowed_filetypes in `indexing` and passing that wherever needed in backend or frontend.
 - Created new module for text_extraction.
 Supports MS Office, `txt` and `md` files.
 PDFs are going to be difficult perhaps.
 - Added Tauri commands for handling `O` and `Enter` keys.
 - Loading recently opened files on startup.